-Federal Title IV refund and repayment policy
+Federal Title IV Refund and Repayment Policy

-This policy affects CVCC students who receive Pell, loans, and SEOG grants.
+This policy affects CVCC students who receive Pell, loan and SEOG funds.

 Title IV regulations specify that funds are awarded to a student under the assumption that the student will attend College for the entire period for which the assistance is awarded.